For a lifespan of, say, 80 years, roughly 25 of those years are spent sleeping.

 You sick, lazy human.

-No wonder lucid dreaming, the practice of remaining consciously awake during REM dream cycles, has garnered massive interest among creatives & general life enthusiasts.
-Not that we’re discontent with laying around passing gases & fluids.
+No wonder lucid dreaming, the practice of remaining consciously awake during REM dream cycles, has garnered massive interest among creatives and general life enthusiasts.
+Not that we’re discontent with laying around passing gases and fluids.
 The real issue lies in the unconscious aspect of sleeping: It’s time unremembered, lost.

 But is the lucid dream an event that can be controlled?

 What do I think?
 “Very maybe!”
 Especially with the help of certain nootropics.